ramanshahdatascience/contector/README.md

 1. Every day, enter the date and description of your interactions with everyone in your power circles.
 The `Ctrl-;` shortcut key for today's date is key here.
+It's key to take credit for everyone you interacted with, not just the people who bubbled up.
+Resetting the clock on spontaneous encounters is what makes the system tractable and reliable.
-1. Re-apply the custom sort shortcut key to tidy up the list and easily review who is "bubbling up" in your power circles.
+1. Continually apply the `Alt + A + S + S`/`Cmd-Shift-R` custom sort to tidy up
+   the list and review who has "bubbled up" to the top of the spreadsheet.
-1. Typically, socially intense events (weddings, deaths, reunions) will refresh a lot of connections at the periphery of your tribe.
+1. Typically, socially intense events (weddings, deaths, conferences, reunions) will refresh a lot of connections at the periphery of your tribe.
 A clump of these tier 1 people will then bubble up 16 weeks later.
 To mitigate the stress of this, it's helpful to routinely be steady in reaching out to 1-2 people who have bubbled up each day, building up a margin so you can gradually work through clumps that bubble up.
 1. Use the `average_recency` sheet to monitor things.
 The aforementioned clumps organize themselves, bubble upward, and smooth out over multiple 16-week cycles.
 You may occasionally get slammed with other obligations and spend